fido9dido/SampleProject/README.md

    	*	Padding doesn't work properly for some reason
    	*	you can overlap ButtonWithText and ButtonWithImage in this case ButtonWithText will be drawn on top of ButtonWithImage, make sure they have in a different position
+*	Animation
+   	*	There's a tiny delay in animation, it should be fixed with a blendspace in the future
+   	   	*	Animation doesn't start or stop when it's told!
+   	*	There's unnecessary allocations, Need to figure out how to configure actions for re-use!